joel-wong-aws/deadline-cloud-for-keyshot/README.md

 ### Service-Managed Fleets

-[Usage based licensing](usage-based-licensing) for KeyShot 2023 and 2024 is available on Deadline Cloud service-managed fleets with no additional setup.
+[Usage based licensing][usage-based-licensing] for KeyShot 2023 and 2024 is available on Deadline Cloud service-managed fleets with no additional setup.

 If you prefer to use your own licensing for service-managed fleets, you can also [connect service-managed fleets to a custom license server](https://docs.aws.amazon.com/deadline-cloud/latest/developerguide/smf-byol.html).

 ### Customer-Managed Fleets

-You can use [usage based licensing](usage-based-licensing) on customer-managed fleets by [connecting them to a license endpoint](https://docs.aws.amazon.com/deadline-cloud/latest/developerguide/cmf-ubl.html).
+You can use [usage based licensing][usage-based-licensing] on customer-managed fleets by [connecting them to a license endpoint](https://docs.aws.amazon.com/deadline-cloud/latest/developerguide/cmf-ubl.html).

 You can also use your own licensing for customer-managed fleets.